 Residents Maintain Autonomy

-This datapoint measures the percent of long-term stay residents that needed increased assistance with activities of daily living over time.
-ADL's include activities such as moving around and taking a bath.
+This is a measure of the percent of long-term stay residents who needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and continence.
+Some experts argue that this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This is a measure of the percent of long-term residents that maintained mobility.
+This metric is a measure of the percentage of long-term residents that maintained mobility.

 Short-term Care: Rehospitalizations

-In Crouse Community Center, 17.32 Percentage of Residents Rehospitalized
+In Crouse Community Center, 20.95% of Residents Rehospitalized

-This metric is a measure of the number of rehospitalizations per 1,000 days of short-term care.
+This tells you the number of rehospitalizations per 1,000 days of short-term patient care.
+There is generally a correlation between avoiding hospitalizations and the quality of rehabilitation services.

 Short-term Care: ER Visits